- Exploring Marvão and its hill top castle offering incredible views of the area

 Dates & Prices

-Daily departures available between 01 Mar and 30 Nov (excluding departures in July and August).
+Daily departures available from 01 Mar to 30 Nov (excluding departures in July and August).

 A) Hotel accommodation (shared twin / double en suite rooms)